Skip to main content

-Dubai Residence Visa Transfer in 2026: Process, Rules & Private Sector Guide
+Dubai Residence Visa Transfer In 2026: Process, Rules & Private Sector Guide

-14-Sep-2025 0 Comments 0 Views
+0 Comments

 Dubai residence visa transfer in 2026 has become a key concern for private sector employees after the UAE reduced the validity of work cards and residence permits from three years to two.
 This change directly impacts expatriates working in privately owned companies and their families.
 In this guide, you’ll learn the complete process, rules, requirements, and important updates about transferring your Dubai residence visa.